mitranim/mitranim.github.io/src/html/thoughts/next-generation-today.md

 You can start from scratch or grab a complete demo at GitHub:
 [https://github.com/Mitranim/ng-next-gen](https://github.com/Mitranim/ng-next-gen).
+The demo may have slightly diverged with the guide by the time you're reading this.

 You can also check your progress against the
 [live demo](http://mitranim.com/ng-next-gen/).